derrick-fleming/ajax-project/README.md

     cd my-villagers
     ```

 3. Start the project.
-Once downloaded you can view the application by opening http://localhost:5500 in your browser.
+Once downloaded, you can view the application by opening http://localhost:5500 in your browser.